 2.0 Units.
 12 clinical hrs/wk for 8 weeks.
 Prerequisite: NE 180L.
 Corequisites: NE 181, 185, and 188.
-Must be enrolled in the COM Registered Nursing Program.

 This clinical laboratory accompanying NE 185 builds on concepts presented in NE 180, focusing on the nursing management of adult clients with common and recurring medical surgical conditions.
 It provides a systematic method of analyzing and prioritizing assessment data, and applies pathophysiologic concepts to the care of medical surgical patients in a variety of health care settings.
 Students begin to develop clinical judgement and implement therapeutic nursing interventions to promote health and prevent complications.
 (CSU)